Rayyan9477/House-Price-Prediction-Model/WORKFLOW_COMPLIANCE_REPORT.md

 ✅ COMPLIANT WITH OBJECTIVES

 Triggers:
-- on: push/PR to "master" branch ✅ (Objective 5)
+- on: push/PR to "main" branch ✅ (Objective 5)

 Features:
 - Docker containerization ✅ (Objective 5)